Young Professional

 • repatriation (returning you to your country in the event of severe illness, injury or death)

 If you have provincial health care, it is not sufficient for the Young Professional work permit.
-Repatriation is not covered by provincial health insurance.
+This is, because repatriation is not covered by provincial health insurance.

 If your insurance policy is valid for less than your expected stay, you will be issued a work permit that expires at the same time as your insurance.